nus-cs2113-AY2122S1/tp/docs/team/herrekt.md

   class extension from `Clue`, allowing the code to follow a correct OOP line of approach instead.

-* New Feature: Allowed the `/note` command to take in more parameters for faster typing.
+* **New Feature**: Allowed the `/note` command to take in more parameters for faster typing.
     * What it does: Instead of just single word commands being inputted in note creation, users can create, read, search, or delete a note in at least two lines.
     * Justification: This would be more suited to fast-typing, and allow user-made notes to be more efficiently managed.
-    * Highlights: This enhancement allows a note command, which could take up to five separate inputs, to be created with two inputs instead.
+    * Highlights: This enhancement uses overloaded methods to allows a note command, which normally could take up to five separate inputs, to be created with two inputs instead.

-* New Feature: Created exceptions for invalid clues and suspects and missing scenes and narratives.
+* **New Feature**: Created exceptions for invalid clues and suspects and missing scenes and narratives.
   * What it does: Allows a more coherent organization of errors as developers will know what goes wrong.
   * Justification: This makes the code more defensive as errors when caught can be easily identified leading to the correct handling response (e.g., correct UI error message).